themishmash/hiking-terminal-app/readme.md

 ### Enter a hike
 If users click on this, they will be presented with a series of questions that align with the headers of the CSV file.
 They enter their answers which are then stored in an array of hashes.
 This array of hashes are then pushed into the hiking CSV file.

-Please refer to the list of features in [Statement of purpose and scope](#list-of-features) above for more detailed information.
+Please refer to the list of features in [Statement of purpose and scope; List of features](#list-of-features) above for more detailed information.

 ## Test application